FREE SHIPPING OVER £29

 Veterinary Treatment:

-• Fluids: IV or under-the-skin hydration
+• Fluids: IV or under-the-skin hydration as part of veterinary treatment, with veterinary care guiding the right approach

 • Medications: Dewormers, antibiotics, gut protectants, anti-nausea drugs